awesomemotive/easy-digital-downloads/CONTRIBUTING.md

 By contributing to Easy Digital Downloads, you agree to the Developer Certificate of Origin, which can be reviewed here:
 [https://developercertificate.org](https://developercertificate.org/)

-In it's simplest form, the DCO states that you have permission to supply the code submitted to Easy Digital Downloads.
+In its simplest form, the DCO states that you have permission to supply the code submitted to Easy Digital Downloads.
 Please take a moment to review this agreement before you make your first contribution.

 ## Getting Started